alexsam29/MyCheckUp/README.md

 > automatically recommend options that are most relevant for their condition.
 It will recommend the patient to book an in-person or virtual appointment with a doctor, or if
 > severe enough, it will recommend the patient to visit a hospital or call 911 immediately.

+- Patient Dashboard
+> This window will make possible for the doctor with the access to that specific patient and update their file.
+They can upload test results, write prescriptions and provide a
+> diagnosis for each appointment.
+This dashboard will also be available to the doctor whenever needed to view and update patient’s history.

 ## Add additional feature